Changissnz/selfinterest/README.md

 The Japanese have a cultural appreciation for quality, from their iconic swords to technologies that, at first mimicked that of their Western European associates, then surpassed them in many ways.
 The feudal period of Vietnam never produced any Oda Nobunaga.
-The fighting was quited focused on the authority over the land, and when the French began colonization, the spirit of intellect by the Vietnamese was that of ideology, of their conceptualizations of the republic, the state, democracy, and communism.
+The fighting was quite focused on the authority over the land, and when the French began colonization, the spirit of intellect by the Vietnamese was that of ideology, of their conceptualizations of the republic, the state, democracy, and communism.
 Comparison between these two nations' development over the past thousand